Gambling Problem and Help

 Most people gamble for entertainment, within reasonable limits and within their financial capabilities.
-However, for a small percentage of people, gambling is not a form of entertainment, but a problem that must be treated with all seriousness.
+However, for a small percentage of people, gambling is not always a form of entertainment, it can be gambling problem that must be treated with all seriousness.

 What is problematic gambling behavior?

 In 1980, pathological gambling problem/addiction was officially recognized and included in the list of psychological disorders of the international classification system DSM-IV and ICD-10.
 It is defined as a long, repetitive and often increasing craving for the gambling games, regardless of existing negative personal and social circumstances, such as debt, breaking family relationships and slowing of the professional growth.

 In what cases should behavior be considered as problematic and when players requires gambling help?